Chinmaykalvade/Rpi/README.md

-# Python codes for using picamera with raspberry pi
+# Picamera implementation in python
+given python codes use pygame and picamera to implement a simple picamera script